 Welcome to Phil Munts' Microcontroller Machinations

-Slightly random ramblings about microcontrollers and related topics.
+Random retrospective ramblings about microcontrollers and related topics.
+Last updated 7 January 2026.

 The Beginning

 I started thinking about microcontrollers in high school in the very late seventies.
 Somewhere I have an old Radio Electronics magazine with announcements for the Intel 8048 and 8088, which sparked the very beginning of my interest in microcontrollers.
-I went to college with a collection of data books from Intel and other semiconductor manufacturers.
+I went to Northwest Nazarene College the fall of 1980 with a collection of data books from Intel and other semiconductor manufacturers.
 My 8086 book was already well worn the day I started college as a freshman.

 At college we used the 6502 in classes, in the forms of the AIM-65 single board computer, and the Commodore Pet, which was a microcontroller pretending to be a desktop computer.
 I didn't care much for the 6502 because of the seemingly bizarre limitations of the instruction set.